pghvlaans/rust-info-files/README.md

 The source archive will be downloaded and extracted, and all crate names and versions will be found in `Cargo.lock`.
 The crates will then be downloaded and checked for `sha256` sums.
 If all is well, the end result is an `info` file, complete with all sources and `md5` sums.

+Other aspects of the update process can be automated as well.
+See the directories in `examples` for the scripts and files I use to generate my own SlackBuilds for `rust` software on [SlackBuilds Online](https://slackbuilds.org).

 Although I have never encountered errors with this iteration of the scripts, please feel free to make an issue or contact me directly if problems do occur.